 - Skilled insight on the effects of divorce on your money;

-- A keen understanding of property division and fair, creative solutions;
+- A keen understanding of property division and creative solutions;

-- A clear, no inside-baseball approach to sharing financial information and advice.
+- A clear, easy-to-follow approach to sharing financial information and advice.

 You need a confidant and problem solver to help you untangle the wild, wild web that is your divorce.
 A divorce CPA will help you answer the tough questions – and especially the ones you never even thought to ask.